MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-changes-history.md

 - Added a new regular expression filtering mask type in the 'Database Filter List' monitoring wizard, now the database names can be filtered using regular expression for include and exclude from the monitoring
 - Added a new "Allocated Storage Percentage" monitor which tracks the allocated space in Elastic Pool
 - Added a new "Elastic Pool Data Space Allocated Percentage" performance rule which collects the metric 'Data space allocated percentage' of Microsoft Azure SQL Elastic Database Pool in percentage terms
-- Added a new "Elastic Pool Data Max Size" performance rule which collects the metric 'Data max size' of Microsoft Azure SQL Elastic Database Pool in megabytes
+- Added a new "Elastic Pool Data Max Size" performance rule, which collects the metric 'Data max size' of Microsoft Azure SQL Elastic Database Pool in megabytes
 - Added a new "Elastic Pool Data Space Used" performance rule which collects the metric 'Data space used' of Microsoft Azure SQL Elastic Database Pool in megabytes
 - Updated display strings